-The stochastic nature of the harms make them unreliable to reproduce and investigate.
-Developers' are often unable to patch for specific cases without addressing underlying issues, further complicating the process.
+The stochastic nature of the harms can make them unreliable to reproduce and investigate.
+Developers' are often able to patch for specific cases as they are reported without addressing underlying issues, further complicating the process.
 This issue could be partly addressed by requiring entities deploying models to clearly mark changes in the versions of the underlying models, and ideally by letting users opt to access previous versions for the purpose of investigating specific behaviors.